Pupil Wellbeing Survey 2022

 The PWS is commissioned by Gloucestershire County Council and undertaken on our behalf by RM Insight.
 Schools and FE colleges will receive an email from RM Insight in October 2021 entitled ‘Gloucestershire Pupil Wellbeing Survey signup for schools and colleges’ so please look out for this.
 This email will contain a link for schools and colleges to sign up for the 2022 survey on behalf of your education setting and also allow you to review the contact information we have for your school/college.

 Please contact the survey provider, RM Insight at firstname.lastname@example.org if you have not received the email invitation.
-Schools should complete the Signup survey by 30th November 2020
+Schools and colleges can still sign up to the 2022 survey by contacting the provider on the email above.

 We really hope that you will sign your education setting up to the 2022 survey; this is a FREE survey for all educational settings in Gloucestershire.
 The intelligence gathered in the survey could provide evidence for your post-coronavirus recovery strategy.
 The survey asks questions on topics such as school life, mental wellbeing, physical activity and much more.